Vekteur/quantile-recalibration-training/README.md

         tuning_type="QRT_per_epoch"
 ```

-Then, the corresponding figures can be created in the notebook `main_figures.ipynb`.
+Then, the corresponding figures can be created in the notebook `create_figures.ipynb`.

 ### License